Global Studies FAQs

 What is the study abroad requirement?

 While study abroad is not a requirement for the Global Studies major, we strongly encourage it.
-If you are unwilling or unable to study abroad for a semester, summer, or year for Global Studies credit, you must complete an additional 3 credit course at the 300 or 400 level to complete the Global Studies major.
+If you're unable or unwilling to study abroad for a semester, summer, or year for Global Studies credit, you must take an additional 3 credit course at the 300 or 400 level to complete your Global Studies major.

-Can courses taken abroad count toward the Global Studies major?
+Can courses taken abroad count toward my Global Studies major?

 Can one of my language courses be taken abroad?